osalabs/phpminiadmin/README.md

 ## Change Log
 ### changes in phpMiniAdmin 1.9.161116
 - added ability to dump exports right on server, without need to download
+- added ability to import from .sql or .gz file right on server, without need to upload one
+- fixed export, now it won't dump data for VIEWs

 ### changes in phpMiniAdmin 1.9.160705
 - screen appearance changes/fixes